psolsfer/pyauxlib/CONTRIBUTING.md

 ### Write Documentation

-pyauxlib could always use more documentation, whether as part of the official pyauxlib docs, in docstrings, or even on the web in blog posts, articles, and such.
+pyauxlib could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback